Deserializing JSON values with allowImplicitConversion

 By default, Genero Web Services deserialization will raise errors if the JSON content does not match the BDL variable receiving the data.
-For more information on implicit and explicit conversion of JSON to Genero BDL, go to Understanding implicit/explicit serialization.
+For more information on implicit and explicit conversion of JSON to Genero BDL, go to Implicit and explicit JSON conversion in json.Serializer and util.JSON.

 In this example, you have a BDL variable that is defined as follows: